 As temperatures drop during winter, one thing is sure.
 You are more likely to feel some more physical effects other than the cold.
-This is because both outdoor and indoor air normally becomes drier in the winter.
+This is due to both outdoor and indoor air, which typically becomes drier in the winter because of the lack of control over the energy efficiency of our heating mechanisms and the natural humidity level in our environment.

-It can be beneficial to have a humidification unit installed.
-These systems help maintain acceptable levels of humidity in your home.
-The device should be powerful enough to supply extra moisture throughout your residential property.
+To avoid such shocks from the imbalance of moisture in your home, it can be beneficial to have a humidification unit installed.
+These systems help maintain acceptable levels of humidity in your home by controlling the amount of moisture present in the air.
+Just as you would optimize your home’s ductwork for heating efficiency, the device should be powerful enough to supply extra moisture throughout your residential property too.

 What Is a Humidifier?

-A humidifier is a device that adds moisture to the air.
-It’s usually used to keep you comfortable in dry climates or when there’s little humidity in the air.
+humidifier is a device that adds moisture to the air.
+It’s usually used to keep you comfortable in dry climates or when there’s little control over the humidity in the air.

-Humidifiers are often used in conjunction with air conditioning units because they help prevent static electricity and dry air.
-They can also be used to reduce allergens in the home.
+In managing types of indoor air quality, humidifiers are often used in conjunction with air conditioning units because they help prevent static electricity and maintain the right balance of moisture in the dry air.
+They can also be used to reduce allergens in the home by controlling the humidity level.

 A humidifier is a device that increases the humidity of the air in your home.
-Humidifiers come in many different varieties.
+There are different types of humidifiers to choose from.
 Some humidifiers use water to add moisture to the air; others use a fan to blow dry air through water vapor.
-Whatever type of humidifier you choose will depend on your needs and tastes, but there are several things you should consider when making your decision.
+Whatever type of humidifier you choose will depend on your needs and tastes, but there are several factors you should consider when making your decision.

 First, think about the size of the area you want to humidify.
-For example, if you have multiple rooms or floors in your home that need humidification, make sure the size of your humidifier will be able to cover all those areas efficiently.
-You may also want to consider whether or not you can install it permanently.
+Similar to how flooring expanse determine ductwork installation in a HVAC system, if you have multiple rooms or floors in your home that need humidification, make sure the size of your humidifier will be able to cover all those areas efficiently.
+You may also want to consider the factors associated with a permanent installation.

 Next up: noise level.
-Humidifiers are generally pretty quiet (some have built-in fans that operate quietly), but if noise is an issue for you or anyone else who lives in your home, it may be worth investing in one with a lower decibel rating.
+Humidifiers are generally pretty quiet (some have built-in fans that operate quietly), but if noise is an issue for you or anyone else who lives in your home —like sudden shocks from its mechanical operations—it may be worth investing in one with a lower decibel rating.

 How Does a Humidifier Help in Winter?

 The added benefit of having a humidifier in winter is that it helps prevent dry skin and chapped lips.
-When air is dry, it can cause your skin to become rough and flaky, which can be painful and uncomfortable.
-The same goes for your lips.
-If they’re chapped or cracked from the cold weather, the discomfort can cause them to bleed easily.
+When air lacks proper moisture control, it can cause your skin to become rough and flaky, which can be painful and uncomfortable.
+This is similar to shriveling of wooden flooring due to inadequate humidity level in the house.

 Can a Humidifier Make Your Home Feel Warmer During the Winter?